TerminalAddict/loudas.com-website/_posts/2020-09-21-Springtime-arrives-in-2020.md

 Sheesh Susan, we go back a long way  😮
 {% include thumbnail.html img="susank_and_me.jpg" %}

-And, since I'm feeling a bit chucky 🤣 😝 I figured it was time to get off my arse!
+And, since I'm feeling a bit chunky 🤣 😝 I figured it was time to get off my arse!
 So Teresa Norgren and I have been walking.
 Most days, and every weekend for the last month or so I think.

 Firstly, up Mount Maunganui.